Welcome to Volume 6 of Executed to Suppress His Message.

 When they came to Capernaum, those who collected the two-drachma tax came to Peter and said, “Does your teacher not pay the two-drachma tax?”
 He said, “Yes.”
 (Matthew 17:24 and first part of verse 25).

-Some churches will use this passage as proof that members should support their church with financial offerings.
-However, these same churches will always neglect to quote the rest of what Jesus said — and for good reason.
+Some churches use this passage as proof that members should support their church with financial offerings.
+However, these same churches always neglect to quote the rest of what Jesus said — and for good reason.

 And when he came into the house, Jesus spoke to him first, saying, “What do you think, Simon?
 From whom do the kings of the earth collect customs or poll-tax, from their sons or from strangers?”
 When Peter said, “From strangers,” Jesus said to him, “Then the sons are exempt.” (the rest of Matthew 17:25 and verse 26).

 Jesus wanted His disciples to understand that kings do not take tribute from their own children – thus the king’s children remain free from all types of taxation and tribute.
 And this was important information, because Christians are the children of God, the ultimate King.